OxalisCommunity/oxalis/developer-readme.md

     @Test(groups = {"integration"})

-Furthermore, all such integration tests are excluded from the default maven test execution, which is performed with the surefire plugin:
+Furthermore, all such integration tests are excluded from the default maven test execution, which are executed using the surefire plugin:

     <plugin>